Creating your first Kubernetes cluster

 curl -sfL https://get.k3s.io | sh -

-Next up we need to set up the nodes.
-And in order to set this up, we need some information.
+Next up we need to setup the nodes.
+And in order to set this up we need some information.
 Run the commands below on the server to fetch the internal IP address of the network with the controller and nodes.
 We also need a security token from the server which we can fetch with cat.

 ip addr show